naman4u13/rinex_parse/README.md

 The 'rinex_parse' application is a GNSS data processing tool written in Java, It started out as a utility program to parse various IGS data and product file but eventually developed into a complete processing tool.
 Please note that the project uptill now has been developed only for personal R&D use and therefore is not ready to be consumed either as API, Service or Library.
 Still the modules/files responsible for a particular functionality are generally well written and can be used for reference.
 In case of any queries, please feel free to reach out.

 ## Current Version
 Current version of the application can process on multi-constellation, multi-frequency data to estimate code based position solution.
-Only Standard Point Positioning(SPP) is supported.
+Only Standard Point Positioning(SPP) or Code-based positioning is supported.
 Following subheadings define the overall structure of the codebase -

 ### Input Files/Parser<a name="parser"></a>
 Following files can be parsed and processed